Ornithology - EBIO 420 - 720

 Lectures -- Readings

 Suggested readings from your text are listed below.
-Additional readings will be announced in class and made available online through Blackboard.
+Additional readings may be announced in class.
+All readings are available online through Blackboard.

 I. Origin and Evolution of Birds